alex-058/android-habit-hunter/Readme.md

 My app HabitHunter will help to first of all create habits, then insert progress on each habit and the app automatically reset their progress daily, weekly or monthly.

-To get a better understanding, not only about all the features, but from a more technical perspective a **technical report** is provided in the **wiki section** of this github project.

 ## Core Feature Overview

 * Adding, Editing (Swipe-to-edit) and Deleting (Swipe-to-delete) habits